chhavi1996/safe/README.md

 gets its own thread.
 This may change in the future.

-Safe's provides minimal UI so that a user can create, mount, and otherwise manupulate their encrypted volumes.
+Safe's provides minimal UI so that a user can create, mount, and otherwise manipulate their encrypted volumes.
 No cross-platform UI layer is used, instead the UI re-implemented for each supported platform using the native system UI library.